FokkeZB/Meetup/README.md

 * Implement `POST` and `DELETE` methods.
 * Add more short-hands.
 * Have some meetups...
-* Modify/post using OATH 2
+* Modify/post using OATH 2 and write not just read

 ## Alternatives
 Before starting this client, I checked out the following [existing clients](http://www.meetup.com/meetup_api/clients/):